ryanmonro/crawling-lorem-ipsum-generator-generator/README.md

-# Lorem Ipsum Generator Generator
+# Crawling Lorem Ipsum Generator Generator

+## Crawling!
+This fork of the Lorem Ipsum Generator Generator adds webcrawling, to allow the Markov chain to be trained by the content of multiple pages from a target site.
+Usage is the same as the original generator, but you will be prompted for options about crawling.
+The original readme continues below:

+## Original Readme:
 [Postlight](https://postlight.com)'s Lorem Ipsum Generator Generator creates a lorem ipsum generator site from any content on the web using [Mercury Parser](https://mercury.postlight.com).
 Read all about it in [this handy introduction](https://postlight.com/trackchanges/introducing-postlights-lorem-ipsum-generator-generator).

 ## Before you install